pronsSec/theHarvesterInBrowser/README.md

 ## This is theHarvester as you know and love it.
 This notebook will work on mobile devices including phones and tablets.
 This will also save you a fair amount of cycles so you can use them on something else.

+Click the "Open in Colab" button on the ipynb file in this repo.
+That will open the file in Google Colaboratory and you will be able to use the tool from there.

 -Only the non-api sources are included